By Pratik Mahajan, R&D Group Director; Alfred Koelbl, Synopsys Scientist; and Kiran Vittal, Sr. Product Marketing Director; Verification Group

 From portable speakers to factory equipment, medical devices, and cars, the things in our lives are becoming increasingly intelligent.
 It’s no wonder that designing chips for artificial intelligence (AI) and machine-learning (ML) applications is becoming a big business, with new startups to larger, established companies getting into the game.
 AI/ML as well as CPU/GPU designs involve a lot of arithmetic computation with datapath logic, including all the traditional arithmetic and logical functions, floating-point operations, and digital signal processing (DSP) algorithms.
 Datapath validation is essential in ensuring that your design will be bug-free and be able to pass stringent tape-out criteria.
 One of the most effective and efficient technologies for exhaustive verification of complex datapath designs is HECTOR™ technology.

-You can learn more about HECTOR technology at the DVCon U.S. 2021 Virtual Conference.
-Our session takes place from 4:00 to 4:30p.m.
-PST on Tuesday, March 2.
+You can learn more about HECTOR technology from our sessions at the DVCon U.S. 2021 and DVCon U.S. 2022 Virtual Conference.
 In the meantime here’s a primer on datapath validation and HECTOR technology to get you up to speed.
 Read on.

 A: Chips that use floating-point arithmetic, such as CPUs, GPUs, and AI hardware, process millions of highly precise calculations.
 They require complex datapaths to perform this mathematical analysis.
 However, corner-case bugs in the datapath can go undetected and, thus, lead to system failures.
 Calculating the trajectory of a rocket, for example, needs to be very precise.
 A subtle bug in a floating-point unit (FPU) could potentially cause the rocket to crash.
 The process of datapath validation identifies those bugs.